About Helikon Theatre Company

 Theatre must also reflect the society in which we live.
 Old classics are steeped in patriarchal influence and power.
 This influence needs to be rewritten and its form broken open.
 We will create theatre that draws on and listens to overlooked narratives and the structures they inhabit.
 Above all, we simply want to create groundbreaking theatre.

-He has just finished directing and writing the company's first production, a new version of The Winter's Tale, at the OSO Arts Centre (Barnes) and Brighton Fringe.
-Previous directing credits include: His Dark Materials (Fitzwilliam Museum); The Oresteia, The Merchant of Venice (both ADC Theatre); Sarah Kane’s Crave, Shakespeare’s Hamlet (both Edinburgh Fringe); The Plough and the Stars, A View from the Bridge (both Pembroke New Cellars); Antigone, trans.
+He is currently preparing to co-direct Helikon's production of Medea Speaks at the Edinburgh Fringe, has just finished directing and writing the company's first production, a new version of The Winter's Tale, at the OSO Arts Centre (Barnes) and Brighton Fringe.
+Previous directing credits include: His Dark Materials (Fitzwilliam Museum); The Oresteia, The Merchant of Venice (both ADC Theatre); Sarah Kane's Crave, Shakespeare's Hamlet (both Edinburgh Fringe); The Plough and the Stars, A View from the Bridge (both Pembroke New Cellars); Antigone, trans.
 Anne Carson (Selwyn Chapel).
 Myles is also a member of the Young Vic Genesis Directors' Network.

 Gaia Fay Lambert